Kwun Tong District: Industrial area

+Since the 1978 economic reforms in Mainland china which established cities such as Zhuhai and Shenzhen as Special Economic Zones, many factories have moved away from Hong Kong into the mainland.
+Manufacturing in Hong Kong had since sharply declined.

+In 2001, Kowloon Bay and Kwun Tong's industrial districts were rezoned for 'business' use, many industrial buildings have been demolished or repurposed as commercial buildings or shopping malls such as APM.
+While old industrial buildings have become popular to small businesses, artists, musicians, and collectors, who set up their working spaces there due to cheaper rents.

 APM Millennium City 5

 Opened in Hong Kong in April 2005, APM Millennium City 5 is a commercial property developed by Sun Hung Kai Properties.
-Together with Millennium Cities 1, 2, 3, and 6, they are commercial properties situated along Kwun Tong Road. apm Millennium City 5 is next to the Kwun Tong station.
+Together with Millennium Cities 1, 2, 3, and 6, they are commercial properties situated along Kwun Tong Road.
+APM Millennium City 5 is next to the Kwun Tong station.
 There is also a 7-storey shopping arcade with an array of restaurants, clothing stores, cosmetics shops, and a cineplex.
 It also contains a bus terminus and parking facilities.

 It is the largest mall in the district, and caters for the habits of the community by having extended operating hours.
-Its name 'apm' implies that visitors are welcome during day (am) and night (pm).
+Its name 'APM' implies that visitors are welcome during day (am) and night (pm).
 In fact, many shops inside the mall are open overnight.
 Some retail shops close at 12 midnight, and restaurants close at 2am.
 There are also stores that operate 24 hours.

 Residential area

 The residential areas in Kwun Tong are mainly located in Ngau Tau Kok, upper Kwun Tong Central, Sau Mau Ping and Lam Tin.

-Around 54% of the population of the Kwun Tong District live in public housing estates, 13% in the Home Ownership Scheme estates, 4% in the Private Sector Participation Scheme estates, and the rest in private housing.
-With the redevelopment schemes of housing estates being completed successively in recent years, many older estates have been replaced by new ones, and this scenario gives a fresh look to the amenities of the District.
+In 2005, Around 61% of the population of the Kwun Tong District live in public housing estates, 16% in the Home Ownership Scheme estates, and 23% in private housing.

+With the redevelopment schemes of housing estates being completed successively in recent years such as the Upper Ngau Tau Kok Estate in 2009, many older estates have been replaced by new ones, with most residents being able to relocate to new flats of better condition.
+Another renewal project, the renewal of Kwun Tong Town Center (KTTC) led by the Urban Renewal Authority, aimed at redevelop many infrastructures including residential buildings and was also largely successful.
+The project increased the living conditions of many residents while giving a renewed look to the amenities of the district, many residents were satisfied with their relocated places.

+Though many have benefited from the residential redevelopments starting from the 2000s, it has also sparked dissatisfaction from many people, who feel that redevelopment broke down social linkages and is destroying people's sense of belonging.
+The working class and grassroots people were the most hard hit, as they could not afford the new prices and rents of the redeveloped KTTC, leading many to be forced to leave their established communities.